JacobGriffith1/jg-sandbox_setup/setup/README.md

 gitconfig: Configures user's github credentials.

+These files are used by the 'engagemysql' command.

 mysqlinst: Installs MySQL and starts service.

-Use 'mysql' command to utilize MySQL's services.
+mysqlreminder: Displays a message reminding the user how to start and stop using MySQL.